Samillion/skyforge-yagpdb/README.md

 To use any of the commands here, first you'll need to add [YAGPDB bot](https://yagpdb.xyz/) to your Discord server.
 They provide detailed documentation on how to get started with the bot [here](https://docs.yagpdb.xyz/getting-started).

 ### Important
-All the infromation you'd need to install and run these commands are listed below, but please make sure to read each segment **fully and thoroughly** before adding any of the commands to your Discord server.
+All the infromation you'd need to install and run these commands are listed below, but please make sure to read each section **fully and thoroughly** before adding any of the commands to your Discord server.

 # Skyforge Command
-This command will output the relevant data about the Skyforge MMO game with the following options:
+This command will output the relevant data about the MMO game Skyforge with the following options:
 ```
 -skyforge
 -skyforge build